Diffeomorphism invariant tensor networks for 3d gravity

 The CFT dual of $\SL(2,\R) \times \SL(2,\R)$ Chern-Simons theory is a $\SL(2,\R)$ Wess-Zumino-Witten (WZW) model that lives on the boundary of the spacetime on which the Chern-Simons theory propagates \cite{Coussaert_1995}.
 In the large level limit, the Hilbert space of the $\SL(2,\R)$ WZW model on a circle is isomorphic to $L^2(\SL(2,\R))$.
 Indeed, the $G_k$-WZW model can be thought of as a worldsheet theory of a string propagating in the target space $G$ \cite{GEPNER1986493}, and in the classical limit $k \to \infty$, this reduces to the Hilbert space $L^2(G)$ of a point particle on this group manifold.

-On the other hand, the CFT dual of the Virasoro TQFT \cite{Collier_2023}, which is thought to properly account for the measure of 3D gravity in AdS spacetimes, is the chiral Liouville CFT, which can be thought of as a coset construction $\SL(2,\R) / U(1)$ of the $\SL(2,\R)$ WZW model.
+On the other hand, the CFT dual of the Virasoro TQFT \cite{Collier_2023}, which is thought to properly account for the measure of 3D gravity in AdS spacetimes, is the chiral Liouville CFT, which can be thought of as a coset construction $\SL(2,\R) / \text{U}(1)$ of the $\SL(2,\R)$ WZW model.
 The central charge of the Liouville CFT is related to the level of the WZW theory as $c = 6k$ \cite{Brown1986}.
-Here, we quotient by the diagonal $U(1)$ $g \to z g z^{-1}$, for $g \in \SL(2,\R)$ and $z \in U(1)$.
+Here, we quotient by the diagonal $\text{U}(1)$ $g \to z g z^{-1}$, for $g \in \SL(2,\R)$ and $z \in \text{U}(1)$.
 This suggests that topological tensor networks for the Virasoro TQFT might be constructed by replacing the copy of $L^2(\SL(2,\R))$ at each leg in the pre-Hilbert space with a copy of